chuck4565656/GONK-Aurebesh/README.md

 To run this project locally, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository or Download the Source Code from "Releases" to your local machine.
 2. Navigate to the project directory.
 3. Open `aurebesh.html` in your preferred web browser.